VanessaLiaw021/regex-tutorial/gist-template.md

 ### Character Escapes

+In regex, there is something call an escapte character, which the symbol for this would be a backslash \ .
+Escape character is basically represent a literal character, which will mostly follow by a quantifiers, such as `\.`, `\$`, `\+`, etc. In this case, we see `\.` as an example.

 ```
 \
 ```

+The backslash can be seen throughout this regex example, `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`.
+In this regex example, we mostly see an escaped character `\.` This basically mean it will match a period or dot "." character in validating the email to match the regex requirement.

 ## Author

 My name is Vanessa Liaw and I am learning regex while I am explaining through this regex tutorial.
 It help me understand each symbol one by one and other regex component and understanding how to create my own regex.
-If you find this interesting, take a look at my other projects and view my profile
+If you find this interesting, take a look at my other projects and view my profile.

 [Github Repo](https://github.com/VanessaLiaw021)